urlbox/urlbox-dotnet/README.md

 ***

-## Render Links - `GenerateUrlboxUrl()`
+## Render Links - `GenerateRenderLink()`

 With Urlbox you can get a screenshot in a number of ways.
 It may seem a little complex at first, but each method has its purpose.

 Take a look at the [section in our docs](https://urlbox.com/docs/api/rest-api-vs-render-links#render-links) which explains the main benefits of using a render link over our `/sync` and `/async` methods.

-To get a render link, run the `GenerateUrlboxUrl(options)` method on an instance of Urlbox.
+To get a render link, run the `GenerateRenderLink(options)` method on an instance of Urlbox.
 Pass in a `UrlboxOptions` instance and you should receive a render link.

 Once you have that render link, you're free to embed it anywhere you please.
 Making a GET request to that render link will synchronously run a render, and return a screenshot.
 This is particularly handy for embedding into an `<img>` tag.